Jul 24 2024 17:15

 “Hey man!
 Take a look at this.”

 The State Trooper nods to Chris and approaches the scene.
-As the State Trooper got closer to the street, the situation immediately de-escalated.
-The man stepped back onto the sidewalk, and the woman pulled into the spot.
+As the Stat e Trooper gets closer to the street, the situation immediately de-escalates.
+The man steps back onto the sidewalk, and the woman pulls into the spot.

 “Will I see you in class on Thursday?”
 Chris asks the trooper.